Chaac9/AzureHoneynet_ActiveSoc/README.md

-# Building a SOC + Honeynet in Azure
+# Configuring a Honeynet and virtual SOC within Azure

 ## Introduction